Guru DuttGuru Dutt

 Which film is considered one of Guru Dutt’s most iconic creations?

-“Pyaasa” (1957) is often hailed as one of Guru Dutt’s most iconic films.
+Many consider “Pyaasa” (1957) one of Guru Dutt’s most iconic films.

 Did Guru Dutt act in his own films?